DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ##### In a short contracts the investors

-- [x]  Sell securities in future time
+- [x]  Predicts to sell securities in future time when prices go down
-- [ ]  Buy securities in future time
+- [ ]  Predicts to buy securities in future time when prices go up
 - [ ]  Future Hedge
 - [ ]  None of the above